MoRaouf/BA-Purchase-Behavior-Analysis/README.md

 * Open a web browser and go to http://localhost:5000 to access the application.

 * Enter the required input data and click on the "Predicted Booking Status" button to get the predicted booking status for the selected parameters.
+    * If the result is 0, then booking will not be submitted.
+    * If the result is 1, then booking will succeed.

-🔗 Deployment to Heroku
+🔗 Deployment to Render
 ---
-The application was deployed to Heroku.
-[Access it here]().
+The application was deployed to Render.
+[Access it here](https://ba-purchase-analysis.onrender.com/).

 📁 Project Structure